opa334/TrollStore/README.md

 ## Banned entitlements

-iOS 15 on A12+ has banned the following three entitlements related to running unsigned code, these are impossible to get without a PPL or PAC bypass, apps signed with them will crash on launch.
+iOS 15 on A12+ has banned the following three entitlements related to running unsigned code, these are impossible to get without a PPL bypass, apps signed with them will crash on launch.

 `com.apple.private.cs.debugger`